red-scorp/ag-panel/README.md

 The original alos-panel C code was fully rewritten on C++ for better maintainability and expansion.
 Documentation is pending!

-This project **will** support different connections and different types of displays, including HD44780 based.
+This project **will** support multiple different connections and different types of displays, including HD44780 based.
 Main platform for this project is Arduino Uno and Nano boards but it should certainly work on another Arduino boards as well.
 One of the topics of this project is portability between different CPUs, though you can expect it working with AVR, SAM, SAMD, STM32, ESP32, RISC-V and other hoddy platforms as well.